There are so many reasons to enjoy Christmas in Austria. In this guide, you’ll discover the best places to spend Christmas in Austria.

-If you can’t decide exactly where to visit, why not join an organised European Christmas Market coach tour or river cruise and let someone else do all the planning for you?
+If you’re still unsure where to visit, why not join an organised European Christmas Market coach tour or river cruise and let someone else do all the planning for you?

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 Things to do in Vienna at Christmas time

 Let’s start with the capital, Vienna where there are a mix of activities to experience.
 This is widely regarded as the best place in Austria for Christmas festivities.